 Considering next the trajectories and drift speeds across the full buoy dataset, we find a clear correspondence between the position of the buoys relative to the storm track and the time varying drift velocity (Figure 7a-c).
 Groups are colored and named relative to the propagation direction of the storm.
-Within-group velocity variance is small compared to the cross-array variance, and we note that buoys on opposite sides of the storm track move in opposite directions in the x direction, consistent with the rotation of cyclone wind field.
+Within-group velocity variance is small compared to the cross-array variance, and we note that buoys on opposite sides of the storm track move in opposite directions in the x direction, consistent with the rotation of the cyclone wind field.
 The clearest sign of the storm impact on the ice velocity is through the effect of the LLJ as it develops and moves across the MOSAiC array.
-The LLJ first develops in the warm sector of the storm (Figures 3 and 5).
-The high wind speeds in the warm sector result in the two distant buoys (orange) accelerating first, reaching maximum velocities of 29 and 33 cm/s on 31 January at 17 and 18 UTC, respectively.
-The remaining buoys show a moderate increase of speed on 31 January from 00 UTC to 12 UTC as the central pressure low approaches.
+The high wind speeds associated with the LLJ in the warm sector (Figures 3 and 5) accelerate the two distant buoys (orange in Fig. 3a) first in Fig. 7c, which reach maximum velocities of 29 and 33 cm/s on 31 January at 17 and 18 UTC, respectively.
+The remaining buoys show a moderate increase of speed on 31 January from 00 UTC to 12 UTC as the central pressure low and associated LLJ annulus approaches.
+The ice velocities of most of these close-in buoys decrease until 00 UTC Feb 1 as the weaker winds at the center of the annulus (at the low center) passes over them.
+The only exceptions are the purple (“left”) buoys that are forced by the wrap-around portion of the LLJ annulus on the left side of the storm track.
+After the low center and the surfce cold front pass through, the main cluster of DN buoys are affected by the strongest portions of the wrap-around LLJ (cold-sector LLJ), accelerating them to speeds of nearly 0.5 m/s.

 During the 30 January storm, we see a similar pattern of differential motion across the extended DN, though to a lesser extent (Figure S1); maximum drift speeds are between 10-20 cm/s.
-We note that no cold-sector LLJ is visible in the sounding data (Figure 5a), and that the sea level pressure fields from ERA5 (Figure 2) indicate that the pressure low reached maximum depth after the storm had moved past the MOSAiC array.
-Therefore, it is likely that if a cold-sector LLJ developed, it developed after the storm had left the MOSAiC site.
+We note that no cold-sector LLJ is visible in the sounding data (Figure 5a), and that the sea level pressure fields from ERA5 (Figure 2) indicate that the pressure low was weaker than for L2, did not pass directly over the MOSAiC DN, and reached maximum depth after the storm had moved past the MOSAiC array.
+Therefore, it is likely that if a cold-sector LLJ developed, it developed after the storm had left the MOSAiC site or it was closer to the low center and didn’t pass over the MOSAiC DN buoys.